emrecanoner/emrecanoner/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 ## I'm a Student 👨‍🎓, Full Stack Developer 🚀, Writer ✍ and Teacher 👨‍🎓!
+- 🚀 I have developed projects and worked on -> C#, Python, JavaI have developed projects and worked on
+- ✍ I have information about these languages -> C, HTML, CSS
-- 🔭 I’m currently working on a large and special application.
+- 🔭 I’m currently working for Kodluyoruz Internship Programme 🔥
 - 🌱 I’m currently learning 😂
-- 👯 I’m looking to collaborate with other Flutter developer 👩‍💻 and mobile app designers 🎨
-- 🤔 I’m looking for help with Flutter front-end developer
-- 🥅 2021 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖
+- 🥅 2022 Goals: Developing an app to be heard in the world 🌎 and learning mobile programming 🤖
-- ⚡ Fun fact: I love to swim 🏊‍♀️, play chess ♟, play basketball 🏀 and cycling 🚴‍♀️
+- ⚡ Fun fact: I love to read 📘, play computer games 🕹️, go walk 🚶 and cycling 🚴‍♀️

 ### 📩 Connect with me: